 Final PSNI assessments

-I hope you found this free PSNI assessment centre guide useful?
-I wish you the best of the luck in your PSNI Initial Selection Test and also at the PSNI assessment centre!
+We hope you found this free PSNI assessment centre guide useful?
+We wish you the best of the luck in your PSNI Initial Selection Test and also at the PSNI assessment centre!